eclipse-ankaios/ankaios/doc/docs/index.md

 Eclipse Ankaios provides workload and container orchestration for automotive High Performance Computing (HPC) software.
-While it can be used for various fields of applications, it is developed from scratch for automotive use cases and provides a slim yet powerful solution to manage containerized applications.
+While it can be used for various fields of applications, it is developed from scratch for automotive use cases and provides a slim, yet powerful solution to manage containerized applications.
 It supports various container runtimes with Podman as the first one, but other container runtimes and even native applications can be supported.
 Eclipse Ankaios is independent of existing communication frameworks like SOME/IP, DDS,